 Here is indisputable evidence that Freemasonry is a religion.
 The Lodge is here hung on its own gallows.
 After all, this is its own internal teaching.
 By its own admission, Freemasonry is a religion – only the ignorant or the deceived would deny such a claim.
-This is a classic reason why Masonry’s publics statements should be taken with a pinch of salt.
+This is a classic reason why Masonry’s public statements should be taken with a pinch of salt.
 They simply can’t be trusted.
 How can we expect a Mason to tell the truth when he has taken serious binding oaths upon himself (over threat of death) that he will never disclose the inner teaching and practices of the Order to the uninitiated?

 Freemasonry’s own teaching confirms the fact it considers itself a religion.
 Some Masons argue “we are not a religion but a group of religious men” or alternatively “we are not a secret society but a society with secrets.”
 However, Freemasonry has all the component parts of any religion.